cybertheory/mcpkit/README.md

 ## 🤝 Contributing

+We welcome contributions to MCP Kit!
+As a client for the official MCP Registry, we follow the specifications and standards defined by the Model Context Protocol community.

+### Quick Start
 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
 4. Submit a pull request

+### Detailed Guidelines
+See our [CONTRIBUTING.md](CONTRIBUTING.md) for comprehensive contribution guidelines, including:
+- Development setup and project structure
+- Code style guidelines and testing requirements
+- MCP Registry integration standards
+- Review process and community guidelines

+### Registry Compliance
+When contributing, please ensure:
+- All changes maintain compatibility with the official MCP Registry API
+- Server installations follow registry specifications
+- Error handling includes proper fallback mechanisms
+- Documentation reflects registry integration features

 ## 📄 License